-Trifocal Multifocal lenses
+Trifocal Multifocal Lenses

-TWO trifocal lenses are available on the market - FINEvision by Physiol available since Jan 2011 and AT-Trifocal by Zeiss available since July 2012.
-Both lenses work on similar principles and available at Centre for Sight and implanted as a focussing lens in both Laser Refractive Lens Exchange or Laser Cataract Surgery.
+TWO trifocal lenses are available on the market - FINEvision by Physiol available since January 2011 and AT-Trifocal by Zeiss available since July 2012.
+Both lenses work on similar principles and are available at Centre for Sight and implanted as a focusing lens in both Laser Refractive Lens Exchange or Laser Cataract Surgery.
 Refractive lens exchange or RLE involves removal of the natural crystalline lens within the eye and replacement with a high performance intraocular lens implant.
 The procedure has a number of names including RLE, PRELEX, Clarivu™** and others.
 This is often confusing for the consumer and at Centre for Sight, we believe in being very transparent and thus label procedures in generic terms.

 FINEvision Trifocal Lens